kjac/Kjac.HeadlessPreview/README.md

 > [!IMPORTANT]
 > Notice the overlap with the previous example script.
 A combined script can be found [right here](https://github.com/kjac/Kjac.HeadlessPreview/blob/main/src/Kjac.HeadlessPreview.Site/wwwroot/scripts/umb.preview.js).

 The result is a hover effect around the editable properties.
-When they're clicked, the editor is sent to the "Content" view:
+When they're clicked, the editor is either sent to the Umbraco "Content" view, or a modal overlay opens up for editing the property:

 !["Click to edit" example](docs/click-to-edit.png)